See the course info page for answers to all of the basic questions about the event (who, what, where, when, how, why, etc.).

 Question: Are we allowed to bring anything into the pool area – towel, flipflops, etc?

 Only bring to the pool what you plan to swim with (suit, cap, goggles, ear plugs, nose plug).
 Keep anything else that you’re not swimming with in the transition area.
-It’s a very short distance from pool to transition with a smooth concrete or grass surface, so no need for shoes/flip flops.
+It’s a very short distance from pool to transition with smooth concrete and grass surfaces, so no need for shoes/flip flops.
 If you need a towel, best to leave it in your transition area and dry off when you get there.

 Question: Can I stop and hold onto the wall during the swim?